jerickjoe111/launch-school/RB130/01_blocks/TWGR_notes.md

 Yielding to a block and returning from a method are two different things.
 A method may yield to its block any number of times, but every method returns exactly one, assuming no fatal errors.
 It's like a jump in figure skating.
 You take off, execute some rotations in the air, and land.
 No matter how many rotations you execute, you only take off once and land once.
 A method call causes the method to run once and execute once.

-Code blocks, loke methods, can take arguments.
+Code block, like methods, can take arguments.
 When a method yields, it can yield one or more values.
 The block pick ups the argument through its parameters, and the parameters get bound to whatever value gets yielded from the method to the block.

 Code blocks always return a value: its last evaluated expression.
 The return value comes back from the block to the method as the return value from `yield`.